 Control of water is critical to the performance of buildings, pavements, embankments, retaining walls, and other structures.
 Drains are used to relieve hydrostatic pressure against underground and retaining walls, slabs, and underground tanks and to prevent loss of soil strength and stability in slopes, embankments, and beneath pavements.
 A properly functioning drain must retain the surrounding soil while readily accepting water from the soil and removing it from the area.
-These general requirements apply to granular and getostkin fifters.
-While granular drains have a long performance history, geotextile use in drains is relatively record to sunlight or abrasive contact with rocks moving in response to moving surface loads or wave action, long-term performance of property selected geotextiles has been good.
-Since long-term experience is limited, geotextiles have been used in toe drains of embankments where they are easily accessible if maintenance is required and where malfunction can be detected.
-Caution is advised in using geotextiles to warp permanent piezometers and relief wells where they form part of the safety system of a water retaining structure.
-Geotextiles have been used of prevent infiltration of fine-grained materials into piezometer screens but long-term performance has not been measured.
+These general requirements apply to granular and geotextile litters.
+While granular drains have a long performance history, geotextile use in drains is relatively recent and performance data are limited to approximately 25 years.
+Where not exposed to sunlight or abrasive contact with rocks moving in response to moving surface loads or wave action, long-term performance of properly selected geotextiles has been good.
+Since long-term experience is limited, geotextiles should not be used as a substitute for granular filters within or on the upstream face of earth dams or within any inaccessible portion of the dam embankment.
+Geotextiles have been used in toe drains of embankments where they are easily accessible if maintenance is required and where maifunction can be detected.
+Caution is advised in using geotextiles to wrap permanent piezometers and relief wells where they form part of the safety system of a water retaining structure.
+Geotextiles have been used to prevent infiltration of fine-grained materials into piezometer screens but long-term performance has not been measured.